Project 4: Breaking anonymized data

 ORDER BY starttime

-2. Note that the Citi Bike dataset includes fields like birth_year, gender which you can use in your query to limit the results.
+1. Note that the Citi Bike dataset includes fields like birth_year, gender which you can use in your query to limit the results.

-3. You will need to write a single SQL query to answer the question posed at the beginning of this section.
+2. You will need to write a single SQL query to answer the question posed at the beginning of this section.
 This assignment shows that if you begin your search for someone with a more unique age than mine, you can pry into more aspects of an individual’s life.

 This project does not lay out all of the steps that you will need to do to find the answer.
-The aim of this project is two-fold: you will gain exposure to tools like BigQuery and SQL which allow you to process and sift through very large datasets, and you will learn about how simple techniques for anonymizing data, such as removing direct identifiers, do not protect privacy as expected.
+The aim of this project is two-fold: you will gain experience using analysis tools like BigQuery and SQL which allow you to process and sift through very large datasets, and you will learn about how simple techniques for anonymizing data, such as removing direct identifiers, do not protect privacy as expected.
 In particular, as shown in the Sweeney study, certain fields, when analyzed together, tend to be sparse.
 In this case, age and location can create sparse entries that leak private data.

 An attack on my privacy using auxiliary observations.